 - Attend other off-site activities with the students during the program as necessary.

 - As requested, teach workshops and provide lectures on topics including but not limited to gender issues and implicit bias to medical students, faculty, and staff.

-- Work with other Seton Hall University School representatives at the Interprofessional Health Science campus to increase cultural awareness among students, faculty and staff.
+- Work with other school representatives at the Interprofessional Health Science campus to increase cultural awareness among students, faculty and staff.

 - Provide weekly progress reports to the parents/guardians of the interns.

 - Ensure that all students arrive on-time and board the bus in the afternoons from the IHS campus back to the South Orange campus.